Kajvdh/chameleon/README.md

 Requires;
 - Anope Services running on MySQL and Encryption has to be MD5
+- Anope XMLRPC module has to be enabled and working!
 - Make sure that your anope instance has m_xmlrpc enabled
 - lightIRC webcam module license
 - Self hosted Jitsi-Meet for KiwiIRC conference